dayne-2stacks/Fingerprint-Matching-Code/README.md

 ## Evaluating the Binary Classifier

 Use `evaluate_binary_classifier.py` to compute verification metrics for the binary classification model.
-The script expects the best weights of the matching network in `results/base/params/best_model.pt` and the binary classifier in `results/binary-classifier/params/best_model.pt`.
+The matching backbone remains frozen during classification training, so its weights are loaded from `results/base/params/best_model.pt`.
+The classifier head itself is loaded from `results/binary-classifier/params/best_model.pt`.

-The evaluation writes `metrics.csv` plus ROC and PR curve images to the `results/binary-classifier` directory.
+The evaluation writes `metrics.csv`, an `eval.log` file with the values, and ROC/PR curve images to the `results/binary-classifier` directory.

 Run the evaluation with: